 The LSST Science Pipelines software is written in Python with C++ used for high-performance algorithms and for core classes that are usable in both languages.
-We use Python 3 (having ported from python 2, T. Jenness 2020, currently with a minimum version of Python 3.12), and the C++ layer can use C++17 features with pybind11 being used to provide the interface from Python to C++.
+We use Python 3 (having ported from python 2, T. Jenness 2020, currently with a minimum version of Python 3.11), and the C++ layer can use C++17 features with pybind11 being used to provide the interface from Python to C++.
 Additionally, the C++ layer uses ndarray to allow seamless passing of C++ arrays to and from Python numpy arrays.
 This compatibility with numpy is important in that it makes LSST data structures available to standard Python libraries such as Scipy and Astropy (T. Jenness et al. 2016; Astropy Collaboration et al. 2018).

-Although all the software uses the lsst namespace, the code base is split into individual Python products in the LSST GitHub organization8 that can be installed independently and which declare their own dependencies.
-These dependencies are managed using the "Extended Unix Product System" (EUPS; N. Padmanabhan et al. 2015; T. Jenness et al. 2018) where most of the products are built using the SCons system (S. Knight 2005) with LSST-specific extensions provided in the sconsUtils package enforcing standard build rules and creating the necessary Python package metadata files.
+Although all the software uses the lsst namespace, the code base is split into individual Python products in the LSST GitHub organization7 that can be installed independently and which declare their own dependencies.
+These dependencies are managed using the "Extended Unix Product System" (EUPS) (N. Padmanabhan et al. 2015; T. Jenness et al. 2018) where most of the products are built using the SCons system (S. Knight 2005) with LSST-specific extensions provided in the sconsUtils package enforcing standard build rules.

 For logging we always use standard Python logging with an additional VERBOSE log level between INFO and DEBUG to provide additional non-debugging detail that can be enabled during batch processing.
 This verbose logging is used for periodic logging where long-lived analysis tasks are required to issue a log message every 10 minutes to indicate to the batch system that they are still alive and actively performing work.
 For logging from C++ we use Log4CXX wrapped in the lsst.log package to make it look more like standard Python logging, whilst also supporting deferred string formatting such that log messages are only formed if the log message level is sufficient for the message to be logged.
-These C++ log messages are forwarded to
+These $C++\log$ messages are forwarded to Python rather than being issued from an independent logging stream.
+Finally, we also provide some LSSTspecific exceptions that can be thrown from C++ code and caught in Python.